 Tom: At any one time we are invested in a single ETF representing the best market based on our barometers.
-We can invest in the S&P 500, Russell 2000, and EAFE ETFs and their 2X equivalents.
+We can invest in US large-cap, US small-cap, and international developed equity ETFs and their 2X equivalents.
 We can also move to cash, if our barometers signal very weak markets.

 Bob: You are both opportunistic and defensive.
 Can you explain that?